 Ans.
-3. Though it is not for us to know the precise time of the fall of Antichrist, yet I humbly conceive that we have no reason to suppose the event principally intended, in the prophecies, of Antichrist's destruction, to be at so great a distance, as Mr. Lowman places it, but have reason to think it to be much nearer.
-Not that I would fet up myfelf as a person of equal judgment with Mr. Lowman in matters of this nature.
+3. Though it is not for us to know the precise time of the fall of Antichrist, yet I humbly conceive that we have no reason to suppose the event principally intended in the prophecies of Antichrist's destruction to be at so great a distance, as Mr. Lowman places it; but have reason to think it to be much nearcr.
+Not that I would set up myself as a person of equal judgment with Mr. Lowman in matters of this nature.
 As he differs from most others of the most approved expositors of the Apocalypse, in this matter, so I hope it will not appear vanity and presumption in me, to differ from this particular expositor, and to agree with the greater number.
-And fince his opinion flands fo much in the way of that great and important affair, to promote which is the very end of this whole discourse, I hope it will not look as though I affected to appear confiderably among the interpreters of prophecy, and as a person of skill in these mysterious matters, that I offer some reasons against Mr. Lowman's opinions.
-It is furely a great pity, that it should be received as a thing clear and abundantly confirmed, that the glorious day of Antichrist's fall is at so great a distance, (fo directly tending to damp and difcourage all earnest prayers for, or endeavours after its speedy accomplishment) unless there be good and plain ground for it.
-I would therefore offer fome things to confideration, which, I think, may juftly make us look upon the opinion of this learned interpreter, of this happy event's being at fo great a distance, not so certain and indubitable, as to hinder our praying and hoping for its being fulfilled much fooner.
+And since his opinion stands so much in the way of that great and important affair, to promote which is the very end of this whole discourse, I hope it will not look as though I affected to appear considerable among the interpreters of prophecy, and as a person of skill in these mysterious matters, that I offer some reasons against Mr. Lowman's opinion.
+It is surely great pity, that it should be received as a thing clear and abundantly confirmed, that the glorious day of Antichrist's fall is at so great a distance (so directly tending to damp and discourage all earnest prayers for, or endeavors after its speedy accomplishment) unless there be good and plain ground for it.
+I would therefore offer some things to consideration, which I think may justly make us look upon the opinion of this learned interpreter, of this happy event's being at so great a distance, not so certain and indubitable, as to hinder our praying and hoping for its being fulfilled much sooner.

-The period of Antichrist's reign, as this author has fixed it, feems to be the main point infifted on in his Exposition of the Revelation, which he supposes a great many things in the scheme of prophecies delivered in that book do concur to establish.
-And, indeed, it is so, with respect to the scheme of interpretation of these prophecies, which he goes into, and finds it requifite to maintain, in order to confirm this point.
-But there are feveral things in that scheme, that appear to me justly liable to exception.
+The period of Antichrist's reign, as their author has fixed it, seems to be the main point insisted on in his exposition of the revelation; which he supposes a great many things in the scheme of prophecies delivered in that book do concur to establish.
+And indeed it is so with respect to the scheme of interpretation of these prophecies, which he goes into, and finds it requisite to maintain, in order to confirm this point.
+But there are several things in that scheme, that appear to me justly liable to exception.